 Nicotinic acid was analytical pure grade from Alfa Aesar, phthalamine and other reagents were also analytical pure grade and purchased from TianJin Reagent Factory, used without further purification.
-The 1, 2-bis(3-pyridylcarboxamide)benzene (H2bpb) was synthesized following a procedure reported previously^[13] with a yield of 70%.
+The 1,2-bis(3-pyridylcarboxamide)benzene (H2bpb) was synthesized following a procedure reported previously^[13] with a yield of 70%.
 Thionyl chloride and pyridine were redistilled.
-Melting points were taken on an XT-5 microscope melting point apparatus.
+Melting points were taken on a XT-5 microscope melting point apparatus.
 IR spectra were recorded on a Nicolet IR-470 spectrometer from KBr pellets in range 4000-400 cm-1.
-Crystallographic data were measured on a Bruker APEX-II area-detector diffractometer with Mo-Ka radiation ($\lambda = 0.71073$ Å).
+Crystallographic data was measured on a Bruker APEX-II area-detector diffractometer with Mo-Ka radiation ($\lambda = 0.71073$ Å).
 Thermal analysis curve was scanned in the range of 35-800°C with argon atmosphere on STA 409 PC thermal analyzer.
-The fluorescence spectra were recorded in the solid state at room temperature on HITRCHI F-4500 Fluorophotometer.
+The fluorescence spectra were